2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 What is the difference between curative care and palliative care?

 Curative care involves treatment to cure or eradicate disease.
-Palliative care occurs when a cure is no longer possible.
-Palliative care provides symptom management designed to improve the person’s comfort and quality of life.
+Palliative care occurs when a person is diagnosed with a life-limiting illness.
+Palliative care provides a holistic approach and symptom management designed to improve the person’s comfort and quality of life.

 Does Hospice Northwest receive government or other ongoing funding?